jonburdon/generative-art/README.md

 Examples will show various ways to refactor similar code.

+### Notes and programming principles

+#### Randomness
+Core technique in generative art.
+Used to effect the curveVertex function of p5js

+#### Repetition & Structure
+The Triangles are based on a repeating grid of alternating rectangles.
+When randomness is introduced, the points on the grid can be moved around to produce the interlocking effect.

+#### Recursion
+The Hypnotic Squares effect uses recursion within the drawrect function.
+This function calls itself repeatedly with a reducing sized square until the steps are reduced to zero

 Future plans:
 1. Add interactions so the user can change colours and elements within the art by mouse interactions
 2. Generate unique and original art